flowcytometry/MCTA/README.txt

 Helpful observations:
 The in.dat file must have the above information, in order;

-For items b, c and d, to discover the number of columns of the fcs file, just execute the program with the in.dat file incomplete and choose from the options displayed by the program output.
+For items b, c, and d, to discover the number of columns of the fcs file, just execute the program with the in.dat file incomplete and choose from the options displayed by the program output.
 The counting starts at 1.

 3) the wavelength values (item e) can be related or not to real filters values.
 The MCTA application automatically distributes colors evenly along the hue circle, ordered according to the wavelength values informed.

 4)The background labeling (item f) corresponds to the maximum fluorescence value of negative events.
 Any positive event for a given channel must have superior fluorescence intensity, ]